-The new draft Code states that environmental enrichment should be "considered" (paragraph 47) and includes some suggestions for possible methods of enrichment (paragraph 50).
-The wording of the Code should be significantly strengthened to highlight the benefits of enrichment and make a strong recommendation that enrichment should be provided.
+The current Code states that "consideration" should be given to environmental enrichment and includes some suggestions for possible methods of enrichment (Scottish Executive, 2004; paragraph 36).

+We believe the wording of the Code should be significantly strengthened to highlight the benefits of enrichment and make a strong recommendation that enrichment should be provided.